What Is Collateral?

-Collateral serves as protection for a lender.
-If the borrower defaults on the loan, the lender can seize the collateral and sell it in an effort to recoup some or all of the lost loan proceeds.
-If there is a shortfall after a lender seizes the collateral and liquidates it, the lender could sue the borrower for the difference.
+In other words, collateral serves as protection for a lender.
+Additionally, if there is a shortfall after a lender seizes the collateral and liquidates it, the lender could sue the borrower for the difference.

 In many cases, the value of the collateralized asset is not sufficient the make the lender whole in the event of default.
 This is part of the importance of understanding the Loan-to-Value (LTV) Ratio in conjunction with understanding the value of the asset (often through valuation reports like an appraisal).